-Joseph Pace was born in Morbegno, Italy in 1959 and grew up in Africa in Congo-Kinshasa.
-After legal, literary, social and psychoanalitycal studies at the Sapienza and Roma Tre Universities of Rome, he moved to to Paris in order to pursue his studies in Painting and Sculpture at the Sorbonne University.
-In 1996, he was named Assistant Professsor of Sociology of Knowledge and Art, and History of Sociology from Sapienza University of Rome (1996-2008).
+Joseph Pace was born in Morbegno, Italy in 1959.
+He studied at the Sorbonne University of Paris, Sapienza and Roma Tre universities of Rome.
+He is the co-founder of the filtranisme movement.
+He has been Assistant Professor of Sociology of Knowledge and Art, and History of Sociology at the Sapienza University of Rome (1996-2008).
 Pace lives and works in Rome.

 Pace’s work has been shown in institutions and museums in throughout the world.
 Pace’s work was the subject of a major exhibition organized by the Boncompagni Ludovisi Decorative Arts Museum of the National Gallery of Modern Art of Rome, Joseph Pace, L’Eva Futura (November 26, 2014 – February 13, 2015).
 An exhibition of Pace’s work was on view at the Pantheon in Rome, Joseph Pace, Sacra Sacrorum ( November 23, 2018 – January 13, 2019), which travelled to the National Historical Library of Agriculture, Ministry of Agricultural Policies (March 1 – 29, 2019).
 In Covid-19 Time his work were most recently on view in a ‘virtual exhibition’ at the CRC in São Paulo (Brazil), A expressividade de Joseph Pace na criação de suas joias esculturais (28 Oct. – 30 Nov.
 2020).

-Joseph Pace is widely known for his paintings, and for his iconic jewels sculptures on exhibition in 2014-2015 for the first time at the Museu Afro Brasil in São Paulo, O Negro no Futebol Brasileiro.
+Joseph Pace is well known for his sculptures on exhibition in 2014-2015 for the first time at the Museu Afro Brasil in São Paulo, O Negro no Futebol Brasileiro.
 A arte, os artistas for the FIFA Football World Cup Brazil 2014 celebrations (June 13– September 30, 2014), Boncompagni Ludovisi Decorative Arts Museum of the National Gallery of Modern Art of Rome, Joseph Pace, L’Eva Futura (November 26, 2014 – February 13, 2015), Florence Biennale (2015), Museo Venanzo Crocetti in Rome, Joseph Pace, Filtranisme (January 12 – February 23, 2015).

 Others works, previously installed at the Museum of Art of the Parliament of São Paulo, CRC in São Paulo, and Diocesan Museum of Amalfi, were most recently on view at the CRC in São Paulo (Brazil), A expressividade de Joseph Pace na criação de suas joias esculturais (28 Oct. – 30 Nov.
 2020), Câmara Municipal of Itapevi (Brazil), Joseph Pace, Entre o Informal e a ‘PoP Art’ (March 1 – 26, 2020), Polo Museale della Puglia, Castle of Bari (25 May – 23 November 2019) and Castle of Copertino (26 November – 23 February, 2020), of the Ministry of Cultural Heritage, Libri d’artista.
 L’arte da leggere.